 If you ever visited Antalya from April to October, when you return in winter you will not recognize the city.
 Starting in November, the flow of tourists to the region decreases and noisy Antalya becomes very quiet, acquiring a somewhat lazy, pleasant semi-sleep state.

 Locals sit in cafes and chat while slowly enjoying fragrant Turkish coffee or hot, warming saleb, a sweetish tapioca drink that looks like thick custard.
 It is a very popular traditional drink to have in Antalya and entire Turkey in winter.

 And yet, life never stops completely in this city.
 Antalya is not like Fethiye, Dalyan, or even Bodrum where things get very quiet.
 Antalya is a large city where the pace of life stays the same, although the flow of tourists is declining.

-Shops stay open as in summer, it is as easy to rent a car or bike (however, to rent a car in Antalya is even easier in winter), tour guides will gladly organize fishing trips, a shopping tour to the leather factory, or any excursion you may think of.
+Shops stay open as in summer, it is as easy to rent a car or bike (as renting a car in Antalya is even easier in winter and you shouldn’t miss my tips for it in this post), tour guides will gladly organize fishing trips, a shopping tour to the leather factory, or any excursion you may think of.

 Nightlife from late autumn to the beginning of spring is not that vibrant, but you can easily find a club, disco bar, or lounge which will be open after midnight.

 So if I could summarize and make it short, I’d say that visiting Antalya in winter is pretty much the same as in summer with that difference that the sea is colder and when you go sightseeing, you don’t have to stand in long lines and suffer from the scorching heat.